 The asylum interviewer or the judge will evaluate your case in light of the information published by the Department of State.

 Your personal statement is the key to getting a grant of asylum.
 Focus on the fact which reflect the country's conditions first.
 Respect the time of the USCIS officer or judge, who will be reading your statement.
 Get to the point quickly.

 Get testimony from witnesses either in the U.S. or abroad.

 Use university professors and journalists in the U.S. and abroad as professional expert witnesses.
 Our firm provides professional experts to evaluate your personal statement for clients from many countries.

 4. Attorney’s Pre-Interview Brief.

 Our attorneys prepare a written brief to summarize the key points of your case for the asylum analyst or the judge.
-This legal brief serves as an introduction of your case, summarizes the key facts, and integrates the facts with the Country Conditions, the law, and witness statements.
+This legal brief serves as an introduction to your case, summarizes the key facts, and integrates the facts with the Country's Conditions, the law, and witness statements.
 This brief is generally submitted with your case or within 15 days of the interview or trial.

 5. Attorney’s Post-Interview Brief.